fieldtensor/code-samples/README.md

 <a href="/shadow.vs">[shadow.vs]</a>

-This source file is the vertex shader component of a shadow volumes implementation.
-Most of the code for implementing shadow volumes goes into extracting edge-face connectivity information from the 3D model file and then using that information at runtime to extrude out the shadow volumes.
-The vertex shader component for shadow volumes is itself very simple.
+This source file is the vertex shader for an implemenation of shadow volumes.
+Most of the code for implementing shadow volumes goes into extracting edge-to-face connectivity information from the 3D model file and then using that information at runtime to extrude out the shadow volumes.
+The vertex shader component of a shadow volume implementation is itself very simple.
 If you open the file you'll see that there isn't much to look at.

 However, I was able to come up with an optimization for this vertex shader which reduced the rendering time of shadows on our project from 4.2 ms to just 0.3 ms. At 60 FPS this is a drop from 25% of a single frame to just 2% of a single frame, which is dramatic.
-The performance improvement was so large and surprising that I benchmarked it multiple times and went over the timing code with a fine toothed comb to confirm the result.
+The performance improvement was so large and surprising that I benchmarked it multiple times and went over the timing code with a fine toothed comb to confirm that the result was real.

 <a name="export"></a>